When are detentions OK? When the

 they behaved the way they did in order to make their captivity as agreeable,

 and as short, as possible.
-Given the demonisation of Iran that is prevalent in the
+Given the demonisation of

 So, when the